fieldbook/fieldbook-client/README.md

 client.get('people', 2, {exclude: 'phone'})
 ```

 Return a specific record in a sheet.
-OPTIONS can include include/exclude options just list list() can.
+OPTIONS can include include/exclude options just as list() can.

 #### client.create(SHEET_NAME, ATTRIBUTES)